On this page...

 LCAN Grant Series

-Iowa College Aid offers a four-year series of grants to Iowa communities to build Local College & Career Access Networks using the Collective Impact framework.
+Iowa College Aid offers a four-year series of grants to continuing Local College & Career Access Networks using the Collective Impact framework.
 The LCAN grant series is intended as seed funding for locally driven collaborative measures.
-Iowa College Aid also welcomes applications from initiatives that are focused on serving a specific population within Iowa.
-Sustainability of LCANs and their initiatives should be considered beginning in the exploratory phase of the grant process and will be addressed throughout the grant series.
-View Grants-at-a-Glance 3.0 for a high-level view of what the grant funds; funding amounts and match requirements by year; grant deliverables for each year, and a summary of how each year progresses, building on the previous year.
+Sustainability of LCANs and their initiatives is emphasized and addressed throughout the grant series.

 For more information on Collective Impact or the LCAN Grant series, contact Anne Thomas or Megan Sibbel.